Interest Calculation Methods in Loans

-In Mambu you can setup 2 types of interest rate sources, via "Interest Rate Source" configuration on the product:
+In Mambu you can set up two types of interest rate sources, via the Interest Rate Source setting of the loan product:

-Some organizations choose to provide their customers with a fixed interest rate, which is used for the the entire lifetime of the loan.
+A fixed interest rate, which is used for the the entire lifetime of the loan.

 Consider a loan with the following terms: